• Skip to primary navigation

 Meeting Place Statue St Pancras

-Kings cross St Pancras station is known as one of Londons most romantic spots due to the Meeting place statue.
-Every time you wander past the the Meeting Place statue you have to stop and take it in.
+Kings Cross St Pancras station is known as one of London’s most romantic spots due to the Meeting Place statue.
+Every time you wander past the Meeting Place statue, you have to stop and take it in.
 This Kingscross Statue is also known as “the Lovers”.
 It celebrates the joining of two cultures, England and France at the Eurostar terminal.
-This romantic statue of the two lovers is 30 feet high and weighs 20 tons.
+This romantic statue of the two lovers is 30 feet high and weighs 20 tons and was completed in 2007.
 It stands proudly in place at King Cross St Pancras Station and was built to commemorate the coming together of two countries at the Eurostar terminal.

-The artist Paul Day wanted to show a meeting of minds and well as a physical connection when he created the work of art.
-It is also modelled on himself and his wife.
+The artist Paul Day wanted to show a meeting of minds as well as a physical connection when he created the work of art.
+The king’s Cross station kissing statue is also modelled on himself and his wife.

 “the Lovers” The Meeting place statue at Charing Cross